Why Retailers Are Using RFID As Go-To Technology

 1. Apparel and Fashion

-Clothing Stores: Major clothing retailers use RFID to manage large inventories, track items from warehouse to store, and prevent theft.
+Clothing Stores: Major clothing retailers use an RFID retail system to manage large inventories, track items from warehouse to store, and prevent theft.

 Footwear: Shoe retailers use RFID for stock management, ensuring the correct sizes and styles are available.